flopezag/fiware-backlog/README.md

 upload to the github repository.
 Please contact with the owner of the repository if you want to use it.

+Additionally, there is a configuration file whose name is backlog.ini that have to contain the user and password used in the connection to the backlog tool using the API.
+It is mandatory that you provide the data on them.
+Last but not least this file should be located in /etc/fiware.d directory or a environment variable whose name have to be BACKLOG_SETTINGS_FILE should point to the file (with complete path).

 [Top](#top)

 ## License